Microneurography/APTrack/README.md

     <img src="./Resources/mainui.png" alt="ui.png" title="UI" width="896" height="556">
 </p>

 By default, the Stimulus Voltage is set at 3, while the Maximum Stimulus Voltage is set to 10.
-If the Stimulus Voltage is increased pas 4 volts, a warning prompt will appear alerting the user.
+If the Stimulus Voltage is increased pas 4 volts, a warning prompt will appear, alerting the user.
 <p align="center">
     <img src="./Resources/voltagewarning.png" alt="voltage warning.png" title="Voltage Warning">
 </p>